-- 59. Ms. Hamley resides in Nelson, British Columbia.
+- 67. Ms. Hamley resides in Nelson, British Columbia.
 She was employed by Kootenay Society of Community Living ("KCLS") as a residential support worker.
 KCLS provides care to young men and women with developmental disabilities, living in a group home setting.
 Ms. Hamley was hired by KCLS in December 2020.
 She started as a casual support worker and obtained a full-time position with KCLS in November 2021.
 Ms. Hamley is also a certified Classroom and Community Support Worker.
-She has worked supporting children with disabilities and challenging behaviours in the school system for 13 years. - 60.
-Until December 9, 2021, Ms. Hamley was supporting three young men and a young woman in their homes as a residential support worker for KCLS. - 61.
+She has worked supporting children with disabilities and challenging behaviours in the school system for 13 years. - 68.
+Until December 9, 2021, Ms. Hamley was supporting three young men and a young woman in their homes as a residential support worker for KCLS. - 69.
 On December 10, 2021, Ms. Hamley was placed on unpaid leave for failing to provide proof of vaccination against Covid-19.
 She had until January 13, 2022 to become fully vaccinated against Covid-19, otherwise she was advised her employment would be terminated.
 Ms. Hamley has not had a Covid-19 vaccine.
-Ms. Hamley has not yet received official notice that her position at KCLS was terminated. - 62.
+Ms. Hamley has not yet received official notice that her position at KCLS was terminated. - 70.
 Ms. Hamley is a Christian.
 She objects to taking a Covid-19 vaccine on the basis of religion.
-Ms. Hamley submitted a request for a religious exemption, but it was denied. - 63.
-Ms. Hamley objects to state coercion that has put her in the profoundly bewildering position of being forced to choose between providing for her family, which would force her to submit to a vaccine that goes against her sincerely held religious beliefs, and potentially being unable to provide for her family.
+Ms. Hamley submitted a request for a religious exemption, but it was denied. - 71.
+Ms. Hamley objects to state coercion that has put her in the profoundly bewildering position of being forced to choose between providing for her family, which would force her to submit to a vaccine that goes against her sincerely held religious beliefs, and potentially being unable to provide for her family. - 72.
+Ms. Hamley objects to taking the vaccine mandated in the October 5, 2023 orders and requests accommodation through the opportunity to mask and rapid test if entering a patient care area.